Mass General for Children Diversity and Equity Program

 - Mass General supports varied career paths.
 Whatever your career interests, there is a place for you at Mass General!
 Vast opportunities exist in clinical practice and basic science, clinical, health services and health policy research.
 Mass General is the home of the 2009 Nobel Laureate in Physiology or Medicine, Jack W. Szostak, PhD.
 In 2000, Mass General established the Stoeckle Center for Primary Care Innovation dedicated to revitalizing and redesigning care delivery.
 Mass General operates community health centers (CHC) in Chelsea, Charlestown, Revere and the North End.
 Mass General also focuses on many global health initiatives in Africa, Asia and Central and South America.
 The Centers of Expertise provide trainees with important cross-specialty resources for professional development and strategies for innovative health care delivery.

 - Mass General is committed to the community.
 At the core of Mass General’s mission is improving the health and wellbeing of the diverse communities it serves.
-Mass General has been awarded esteemed community service honors in health care, including the 2015 Foster G. McGaw Prize for Excellence in Community Service, and the 2011 Association of American Medical Colleges Spencer Foreman Award for Outstanding Community Service.
+Mass General has been awarded esteemed community service honors in health care, including the 2015 Foster G. McGaw Prize for Excellence in Community Service.
 In 2017, Chelsea CHC received the Robert Wood Johnson Foundation Culture of Health Prize honoring communities for efforts to ensure all residents live healthier lives.
-Residents have many opportunities to work closely with the Center for Community Health Improvement and serve as mentors for underserved youth interested in science and health careers.
+Residents can work with several MGH programs focused on promoting health in marginalized communities including MGH’s Center for Immigrant Health, Gun Violence Prevention Center, the Transgender Health Program and the Center for Community Health Improvement.
 Our Disparities Solution Center is an international leader in promoting equitable care; the Mass General Annual Report on Equity in Healthcare Quality monitors several key components of quality by race, ethnicity and language, and was developed in response to the Institute of Medicine’s “Crossing the Quality Chasm.”

 - Mass General cares for a diverse patient population.
-14% of Mass General’s inpatients and 23% of our outpatients are Latino or African American.
+Fourteen percent of Mass General’s inpatients and 23% of our outpatients are Latinx, African American, and Afro-Caribbean.
 In FY 2016, Mass General Interpreter Services provided a total of 153,534 interpretations in 122 different languages, including American Sign Language (ASL.)
-Our Chelsea CHC patient population is very diverse: 53% of patients are Latino, 9% are Black, and 38% indicate Spanish as their preferred language.
+Our Chelsea Community Health Center (CHC) patient population is very diverse: 53% of patients are Latino, 9% are Black, and 38% indicate Spanish as their preferred language.
 Our Chelsea, Charlestown and Revere CHCs support communities where 20% of the residents have an income below the poverty level, 30% are foreign born and 40% speak languages other than English at home.
 MGH cares for patients from 151 countries, including 18 Latin American, 18 Caribbean and 33 African countries.

 - Diversity, inclusion, and equity are priorities for Mass General.
-We believe that because of diversity we will excel; through inclusion we will respect; focused on equity we will serve, heal, educate and innovate.
+We believe that diversity allows us to excel as individuals and as an institution and that inclusion is the foundation of that success.
+By focusing on equity, we will serve, heal, educate and innovate.
 These core values are reflected in Mass General’s diversity statement and our credo and boundaries.
-In addition to the CDI, Mass General has a hospital-wide executive Committee on Diversity focusing on the hospital’s role as an employer, provider of care and member of the community.
-Mass General participates in the annual YW Stand Against Racism and was awarded the American Hospital Association’s inaugural Equity of Care Award in recognition of our work to reduce health care disparities and increase workforce diversity.
+In addition to the MGH Center for Diversity & Inclusion, Mass General Brigham has an enterprise-wide program, United Against Racism, focusing on addressing racism and other forms of discrimination in medicine at all levels.
 Gender equity is also important at Mass General.
-Trainees and faculty have access to resources through the Office for Women’s Careers, onsite child care and lactation rooms.
-Resource and networking groups (the Association of Multicultural Members of Partners; the Committee for Latino Initiatives; the Chinese Staff and Scientists Association; the Lesbian, Gay, Bisexual, and Transgender Employee Resource Group and the Employees Disabilities Resource Group) are available to all employees.
-Hospital-sponsored celebrations of Black History Month, Latino Heritage Month, Iftar, Diwali and Chanukah are held annually.
+Trainees and faculty have access to resources through the Office for Women’s Careers, onsite childcare and lactation rooms.
+Resource and networking groups (the Association of Multicultural Members of Partners; the Committee for Latino Initiatives; the Chinese Staff and Scientists Association; the Lesbian, Gay, Bisexual, and Transgender Employee Resource Group and the Employees Disabilities Resource Group) are likewise available to all employees, especially trainees.

 We are always striving to advance the diversity in the workplace and the medical residency programs at MGfC.
-Meet below some of the wonderful and diverse staff members who work in our Department of Pediatrics.
+Meet below some of our leaders in this space.

 Leadership